M-erb/merb.dev/src/content/blog/deep-clone-javascript.md

 ### 2. Use a library

 There are many libraries that can do this.
 A very popular one is <a href="https://github.com/lodash/lodash" target="_blank">lodash</a> which contains many utility functions for working with objects and arrays.
-I would recommend using the <a href="https://www.npmjs.com/package/lodash-es" target="_blank">lodash-es</a> though if you are using esmodules as it is treeshakeable.
+I would recommend using the <a href="https://www.npmjs.com/package/lodash-es" target="_blank">lodash-es</a> though if you are using es modules as it is treeshakeable.

 ```javascript
 import { cloneDeep } from 'lodash-es'